-Direct Monthly Billing - We will send you a monthly statement.
+Late enrollment penalties may be paid by check, money order, or credit card.
+You will be sent a monthly invoice with the amount due.
 Late enrollment penalties are due by the 5th of each month.
-You may pay by check or money order payable to "GlobalHealth" (Note: Do not make your check out to CMS or HHS.)
-We charge a \$25.00 fee for returned checks.
-Mail your payment to:
+Checks should be made payable to "GlobalHealth" (Note: Do not make your check out to CMS or HHS.)
+A \$25.00 fee will be charged for returned checks.
+Payments should be mailed to:

-GlobalHealth, Inc. Section 4140 P.O.
+GlobalHealth, Inc. Lockbox 4140 P.O.
 Box 659506 San Antonio, TX 78265-9506

-Option 2: Monthly Bank Draft
+Option 2: Bank Draft

-You can have your late enrollment penalty automatically withdrawn from your checking or savings account by authorizing a bank draft at the time of your enrollment.
-Your enrollment form requires that you provide a voided check or applicable bank account information in order to select this option.
-Deductions from your bank account will occur monthly on or around the 5th of the month.
-We charge a \$25.00 fee for returned EFTs.
-You can contact Customer Care to get a form.
+Late enrollment penalties may be automatically withdrawn from your checking or savings account by completing the Bank Draft section of the Premium Billing Draft Authorization Form.
+You will receive a monthly statement with the account balance, and any amounts due will be drafted on or around the 5th of the month.
+A \$25.00 fee will be charged for returned EFTs.
+You can contact Customer Care to request a form.
 (Phone numbers are printed on the back cover of this booklet.)

-Option 3: Credit Card
+Option 3: Credit Card Draft

-You can have the late enrollment penalty charged to your credit card.
-Deductions from your account will occur monthly on or around the 5th of the month.
-You can find the form on the bottom of your premium billing invoice or you can contact Customer Care to get a form.
+Late enrollment penalties may be automatically charged to your credit card by completing the Credit Card Draft section of the Premium Billing Draft Authorization Form.
+You will receive a monthly statement with the account balance and any amount due will be drafted on or around the 5th of the month.
+You can contact Customer Care to request a form.
 (Phone numbers are printed on the back cover of this booklet.)